To build an online presence, you need SEO. SEO ensures that your freelance blog or…

 Establishing a brand will connect you to your customers.
 It will help them identify with you on a more personal level, making their needs or wants be felt, heard, and understood by your business.
 For example, if a customer had to choose between a company that has products or services they need or a freelancer who they can identify with, often the customer will choose the latter.

-Consumers crave connection and want to be seen and heard rather than just another nameless customer.
+Consumers crave connection and want to be seen and heard.
+They don’t want to be just another nameless customer.
 Building up your brand can help them identify with you and grow your freelance business successfully.
-They will remain loyal, and you will increase repeat business and referrals because of a solid branding strategy.
+They will remain loyal, and you will increase business and referrals because of a solid branding strategy.

 Related post: How to become a blogger